Why My Air Compressor Is Losing Pressure

 How to Minimize Pressure Drop in Your Air Compressor System

-• Organize the distribution system carefully to prevent folds, bend and leaks.
+• Organize the distribution system carefully to prevent folds, bends and leaks.

 • Minimize the presence of moisture within the pipes by cleaning the filters and dryers on a regular basis.

 • Shorten the length of the distribution system.
-When you have less distance for air to travel, you can reduce the possibility and intensity of pressure along the path between the air compressor and the end-point application.
+Even if every part is in perfect operating condition, the system loses performance ability when the air has to pass through endless tubes and connectors.
+When you have less distance for the air to travel, you can reduce the possibility and intensity of pressure along the path between the air compressor and the end-point application.

-• Determine which pressure regulators will yield the lowest differential.
+• Determine which pressure regulators yield the lowest differential.
 Do the same with the hoses and lubricators.
-These parts need to be sized for the true flow rate, as opposed to the average flow rate.
+Size these parts for the true flow rate, as opposed to the average flow rate.

 • Hoses: Air leaks can form and cause pressure loss when ruptures appear on the hoses that connect your compressor and assorted pneumatic tools.